What Yo Name Iz?

-"What Yo Name Iz?" is the debut single by American rapper Kirko Bangz.
-The Sound M.O.B. produced song was featured on his mixtape Procrastination Kills 3 (2011).
-It's also Kirko Bangz's first song to chart on the US Billboard charts.
+"What Yo Name Iz?" is a song by American rapper Kirko Bangz, released as his debut single by Warner Records on February 7, 2011.
+The Houston-based production duo Sound M.O.B. produced the song, which was featured on his mixtape Procrastination Kills 3 (2011).
+It entered Billboard's Hot R&B/Hip Hop Songs chart, and peaked at number 41.

 Remix

 The official remix to What Yo Name Iz? features Wale, Big Sean, and Bun B. The remix was released on June 24, 2011, before the original version.
 Maxrank also made a remix for this song.

 Chart performance

 "What Yo Name Iz?" was the first song by Kirko Bangz to chart on the billboard charts.
 It debuted at number 97 on the U.S. Billboard Hot R&B/Hip-Hop Songs on the week of October 23, 2010.
 It spent 27 weeks on the chart and peaked at number 41.